 In 2015 Jetley was invited to give the inaugural recital at the third edition of the Warsaw competition.
 Professor Antoni Grudzíński (General Director, The Fryderyk Chopin Society of Warsaw) says of Jetley’s playing: “his rich artistic personality and great sensitivity captivates Polish audiences with masterly interpretations of Chopin’s music.”

 Jetley studied piano at the Royal Academy of Music in London under Harold Craxton and Alan Richardson, and composition with Richard Stoker.
-After gaining a performance diploma from the London College of Music, he was privileged to study with Louis Kentner (pupil of Kodály, prize winner in the 1932 International Chopin Competition, and brother-in-law of Yehudi Menuhin) shortly before he died.
+After gaining a performance diploma he was invited to study with Louis Kentner (pupil of Kodály, prize winner in the 1932 International Chopin Competition, and brother-in-law of Yehudi Menuhin) shortly before he died.
 In recent years, Jetley has participated in masterclasses with Paul Badura-Skoda, Konstantin Scherbakov, Pietro De Maria, and Peter Feuchtwanger.

 Jetley has a wealth of teaching and coaching experience in schools and Universities in UK, Singapore, and New Zealand.
 At the National University of Singapore he produced and directed a musical for which he composed his own score, conducting an ensemble from the Singapore Symphony Orchestra.
 As General Manger of the Nelson School of Music in New Zealand he had overall responsibility for the well-being and promotion of two orchestras, three choirs, 50 music teachers and over 700 students.